Skip to main content

 Select this if you don’t want Fin to send any additional messages after responding.

-This setting will live in the Let Fin answer step in Workflows.
+This setting is configured in the Let Fin handle step in workflows.

 If the customer still hasn’t replied after Fin has followed up, Fin can send a close out message if you’ve configured this in your settings.